unitedoperations/UnitedOperationsFramework/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Template for reporting issues for the UO Discord Bot
+about: Template for reporting issues for the United Operations Framework (UOFW)

 ---